cubenlp/ChatTool/README.md

 - Since version `0.2.0`, `Chat` type is used to handle data
 - Since version `0.3.0`, you can use different API Key to send requests.
 - Since version `0.4.0`, this package is mantained by [cubenlp](https://github.com/cubenlp).
+- Since version `0.5.0`, one can use `process_chats` to process the data, with a customized `msg2chat` function and a checkpoint file.